 - 10 oz.
 Mexican style chorizo $2.75

 - ¼ cup grated parmesan $0.24

 - 1 cup shredded mozzarella $1.00

 - Remove the chorizo from the casings and saute in a large skillet over medium heat until cooked through.
 Drain the excess grease from the skillet.

 - While the chorizo is cooking, remove the kale leaves from the stems and tear into small pieces.
 Place in a colander and rinse well.
 Once the chorizo is fully cooked and drained, add the kale to the skillet.
 Cook until the kale is fully wilted.

 - Begin to preheat the oven to 350 degrees.
 In a bowl, whisk the four eggs until they are fairly smooth.
 Next, whisk the milk and parmesan into the eggs.
-If you will be baking the strata in the cast iron skillet, pour the egg mixture directly over the cooked chorizo and kale.
-If you are cooking the strata in a casserole dish, spray it lightly with non-stick spray, add the cooked chorizo and kale to the bottom, and then pour the egg mixture over top.
+If you will be baking the frittata in the cast iron skillet, pour the egg mixture directly over the cooked chorizo and kale.
+If you are cooking the frittata in a casserole dish, spray it lightly with non-stick spray, add the cooked chorizo and kale to the bottom, and then pour the egg mixture over top.

 Step By Step Photos

 This is the chorizo I used.
 I only used half of this 19 oz. package and froze the rest for later use.